wormschu/Point-defect-analysis-GUI/README.md

 This is a program that finds MoTe2 point vacancy defects using pytorch-based deep learning.
 Also, it can be used without a separate GPU power.
 (If you have enough CPU power)

+Through this program, you can quickly analyze your point defects and modify the deep learning results to complete better results.

 ## Getting started
 This program was tested for stability in Python 3.9.0 version.
 Therefore, we recommend using version 3.9.0.